jonassiewertsen/statamic-livewire/README.md

 ```

 The [Official Livewire documentation](https://laravel-livewire.com/docs/rendering-components)

+## Requirements
+- PHP 7.4
+- Laravel 7
+- Statamic 3

+# Support
+I love to share with the community.
+Nevertheless, it does take a lot of work, time and effort.

+[Sponsor me on GitHub](https://github.com/sponsors/jonassiewertsen/) to support my work and the support for this addon.

 # License
 This plugin is published under the MIT license.
 Feel free to use it and remember to spread love.